Astra Lost in Space: Characters

-A cool and intelligent student who seeks to become a space explorer and has a space pilot license, making him the Astra's main pilot.
+A cool and intelligent student who seeks to become a space explorer and has a space pilot license, making him the Astras main pilot.
 His father works in the bio-technology industry who is currently working on a project with Quitterie's mother, thus making Quitterie and him childhood friends.
 His dream is to pilot his own ship with Kanata captaining.